Glory Days (Little Mix album): Impact

-Since its release Glory Day's broke various records and is regarded as one of the most successful girl group albums of the 2010s.
+Since its release, Glory Days broke various records and is regarded as one of the most successful girl group albums of the 2010s.
 Upon release it achieved the highest first week sales for a number one album by a British girl group in nineteen years, became the fastest selling number one album by a girl group in fifteen years, and simultaneously made them the eighth UK girl group and thirteen overall to achieve a chart topping album on the UK Albums Charts.

-It was dubbed by the Official Charts, as 'the longest reigning number-one album this millennium" by an all female act after spending five consecutive weeks at number-one.
+It was dubbed by the Official Charts Company as the longest reigning number-one album this millennium by an all female act after spending five consecutive weeks at number-one.
 It also set two new chart records as the longest charting album by a girl band on the UK Albums Charts with 173 weeks with the most weeks spent inside of the top 40 of the UK Albums Charts.

-Glory Day's, for four consecutive years was ranked as one of the best selling albums in the United Kingdom between 2016 and 2019.
+For four consecutive years, Glory Days was ranked as one of the best selling albums in the United Kingdom between 2016 and 2019.
 As of 2019 it was named as the seventh biggest girl group album, and appears on the list of best-selling albums of the 2010s in the United Kingdom.
-On Spotify in 2020, it became the most streamed girl group album on the platform and became the first by a female group to surpass two billion streams, earning two Guinness World Records before the record was surpassed by Blackpink in 2023.
-As of 2024, it has over 2.5 billion streams on the platform.